 Jordan eventually realizes the culprit is the same killer responsible for the death of her caller months before, sending her over the edge and into “personal” territory, as the film’s one-sheet promises, setting up a lockstep, narrative deus ex machina of genre tropes, including people putting themselves in very wrong places, in the dark, in harm’s way where they have no business being.
 And that’s a lot of fun when you have a craftsman with such directorial finesse as Anderson at the wheel.
 It also helps if you have a small taste for Grand Guignol, because The Call doesn’t pull punches in its final reel of a scantily clad teen in extreme danger.
 Yet as played by Breslin, she’s smart, keeps her wits about her and is never a victim; rather, a plucky foil to a madman, smarter than her captor.

 It’s clear early that the killer, played with tics of physical mania in a deliciously off-kilter performance by Canadian actor Michael Eklund, has multiples screws loose.
 But it’s only when intrepid Jordan, way out of her element and safety zone of the hive, ventures alone (naturally) to his remote cabin (naturally) at night (naturally) and discovers a pile of old photographs (naturally) that his twisted pathology comes into focus.
-Suffice to say screenwriter Richard D’Ovidio has done the formula proud with a neat psychopathology that is part Silence of the Lambs, part Maniac (William Lustig, 1980) and all teetering on the overt titillation of Breslin stripped to a bra and forced to undergo some very queasy rituals.
+Suffice to say screenwriter Richard D’Ovidio has done the formula proud with a neat psychopathology that is part The Silence of the Lambs, part Maniac (William Lustig, 1980) and all teetering on the overt titillation of Breslin stripped to a bra and forced to undergo some very queasy rituals.
 We’ve seen them before, but that doesn’t make them any less frightening.

 And while The Call reminds us of other films and asks us to employ a textbook definition of suspension of disbelief during the film’s climax—a cell phone actually falls into a subterranean shaft at just the right moment and a key line of dialogue becomes an unlikely catch phrase in the rushed final scene—director Anderson maintains control, effectively shooting in widescreen, pile-driving the pace and editing the horror sequences with disorienting freeze-frames while employing an effective score by John Debney, hypnotically pulsating beneath the depravity.
 The killer’s lair, which is straight out of a few other pictures and no less creepy for it, is a feat of art direction and atmosphere.
-And the soundtrack makes surprising use of both Culture Club and Taco’s 1982 single Puttin’ on the Ritz.
+And the soundtrack makes surprising use of both Culture Club and Taco’s 1982 ditty Puttin’ on the Ritz.

-In a way, The Call plays like a poor man’s, latter day Silence of the Lambs, albeit without that Oscar-winner’s rich characterizations, themes and substance, here scaled way down to brass balls tacks.
+In a way, The Call plays like a poor man’s, latter day Lambs, albeit without that Oscar-winner’s rich characterizations, themes and substance, here scaled way down to brass balls tacks.
 The basic plot outline employed in dozens of serial killer pictures from The Cell to Kiss the Girls to Manhunter—that of a flawed but resourceful do-gooder seeking redemption by rescuing an intended victim from the clutches of a maniac—still has the ability to work us over.
 Jordan Turner may be no Clarice Starling, to be sure, but in Berry’s hands she’s caring and likable.